 - A piece of thick white paper or photo paper

 - A scanner

 - Adobe Photoshop

 - Adobe Illustrator

 We’ll be making these Illustrator brushes by creating some strokes with the marker on paper.
 Then we will scan them and do some basic editing in Photoshop before moving to Illustrator to vectorize the image and create the brushes.
-At the end we’ll show how to compile the brushes and save them as a set that can be easily distributed or stored for your own use at a later time.
+At the end, we’ll show you how to compile the brushes and save them as a set that can be easily distributed or stored for your own use at a later time.

 Step 1: Creating the Strokes